Punktum-dk/rp-service-specification/README.md

 The feature is available in the tab: `WHOIS search`, in the section: `Register domain name`.

+The feature requires that the portal-user has the meta-role: `Registrar`, please see: [Meta-Roles](#meta-roles) for more details.

 As described in the ["Implementation guide for registration of .dk"][IMPLGUIDE] there are two methods for registration of domain names.

 1. Method 1: Requires that the accept of terms and conditions is done at the registrar and this is communicated via the application